 For some applications, it may be necessary to lyse samples in a safety cabinet.
-For some sample types, a heated lysis outside the instrument might enhance performance.
-Please refer to Sample Pretreatment Protocols on pages 34-38.
-If lysis with Proteinase K is carried out off-board, Proteinase K may be exchanged with Buffer ACL when setting up the worktable.
+For some sample types a heated lysis outside the instrument might enhance performance.
+A protocol allowing for lysis outside the instrument is available from QIAGEN Technical Services.